mamporrazo/VNM-Control/README.md

 1. Download the latest release from the [Releases](../../releases/latest) page
 2. Extract the zip anywhere on your PC
 3. Run `VNM Control.exe` — no installer needed
+4. ⚠️ Windows may show a protection warning on first run.
+Click "More info" → "Run anyway" to proceed.
+This happens with any unsigned app downloaded from the internet.

 The first time it runs, a `VNMControl.ini` configuration file will be created in the same folder.
 All your settings, hotkeys and presets are stored there.